mquinodo/Opsin-Miner/README.md

 ## Determination of phenotype

-Phenotype is “Blue cone monochromacy / severe” if there is one event:
+Phenotype is defined as “Blue cone monochromacy / severe” if there is one event:
 + Pathogenic haplotype in more of 75% of reads
 + Deletion of one or more exon of all genes (OPN1LW+OPN1MW+OPN1MW2)
 + p.Cys230Arg or LoF variant in more of 75% of reads

-Phenotype is “Color blindness” if there is one event:
+Phenotype is defined as “Color blindness” if there is one event:
 + Pathogenic haplotype in 40-75% of reads
 + Deletion of one or more exon in OPN1LW or OPN1MW+MW2
 + p.Cys230Arg or LoF variant in 40-75% of reads

-Phenotype is “Color blindness / severe” if there are two events like:
+Phenotype is defined as “Color blindness / severe” if there are two events like:
 + Pathogenic haplotype in 40-75% of reads
 + Deletion of one or more exon in OPN1LW or OPN1MW+MW2
 + p.Cys230Arg or LoF variant in 40-75% of reads